 There’s no better vacation - or staycation - companion than a good book, a real page turner that you absolutely cannot put down.
 The books pictured below encompass a wide variety of styles and themes; the one thing they have in common is their ability to transport.
-Click on a book jacket to be taken to a catalog link.
+Click on a book jacket to be taken to a link in our catalog.

 “One benefit of Summer was that each day we had more light to read by.”
 Jeannette Walls

-The Fourth of July, aka Independence Day, is surely the most iconic of American holidays.
-The official birthday of the United States has long been celebrated with fireworks and family gatherings but the day did not officially become a paid holiday for federal employees until 1941.
-A bit of background: on July 2nd, 1776, the Continental Congress voted in favor of independence from Great Britain and two days later delegates from the 13 colonies adopted the Declaration of Independence, which was drafted by Thomas Jefferson and edited by Benjamin Franklin and John Adams.
+The Fourth of July, aka Independence Day, is America’s most iconic holiday and undoubtedly its favorite as well.
+Who doesn’t love a day featuring parades, fireworks, barbecues, baseball and family reunions?
+A bit of background: on July 2nd, 1776, the Second Continental Congress voted in favor of the independence of the colonies from Great Britain.
+Two days later, delegates from the 13 colonies adopted the Declaration of Independence, which was drafted by Thomas Jefferson and edited by Benjamin Franklin and John Adams.

 July is French-American Heritage Month, a celebration spearheaded by the Alliance Française to acknowledge the many contributions of French immigrants to the history and culture of the United States.
 While the French did not immigrate to these shores in great waves, as did other groups, the Huguenots did arrive here as far back as 1538, seeking the freedom to practice their Protestant faith.

 June is National Audiobook Month, a celebration created by the Audio Publishers Association (APA) to promote the flexibility, excitement and value of audiobooks.
 Why choose an audiobook over a print edition?
 Reading a print book is an immersive but ultimately stationary experience while listening to an audiobook frees you to multitask, exercise or even give your tired eyes a break.